-Fungal infections of the skin of the foot frequently spreads to the nails causing a condition known as onychomycosis.
+Fungal infections of the skin of the foot frequently spread to the nails causing a condition known as onychomycosis.
 Nail infections are very difficult to treat and could take up to a year of treatments before healing.

 1. Always wear flip-flop sandals inside gym showers, changing rooms, around swimming pools, nail salons and reflexology places.